 - Worms (turtles LOVE these).

-- Feeder fish (if your aquatic species doesn’t perk up after this you KNOW something has gone wrong).
+- Feeder fish for turtles (if your aquatic species doesn’t perk up after this you KNOW something has gone wrong).

 If your turtle does wake up, and suddenly becomes active again, it probably means that there isn’t anything wrong with it.